 6. If the student does not contest the finding or sanction, the sanction is implemented immediately, the case is closed, and the result reported to the Office of Student Conduct or Unit AIF.
 However, if the student does wish to contest the judgment, he or she can appeal to the Campus Appeals Committee (CAC).
 See the Academic Integrity Appeal Process for more information.

 1. When a student is alleged to have committed a separable academic integrity violation, he or she meets with a Conduct Officer or an Academic Integrity Facilitator (AIF) for a Preliminary Review.
 This review is an opportunity for the Conduct Officer/AIF to gather information about the complaint.

-2. The student is entitled to the assistance of a Campus Adviser throughout the disciplinary process.
-A Campus Adviser is a member of the Rutgers community who can help the accused student navigate the disciplinary system and prepare for a University Hearing or Disciplinary Conference, if necessary.
+2. The student is entitled to the assistance of a Campus Advisor throughout the disciplinary process.
+A Campus Advisor is a member of the Rutgers community who can help the accused student navigate the disciplinary system and prepare for a University Hearing or Disciplinary Conference, if necessary.

 3. Once the Conduct Officer or AIF has reviewed the relevant information and completed the Preliminary Review, he or she determines whether there is sufficient information to charge the student with a violation of the Academic Integrity Policy.

 4. If the student is charged, he or she will answer the charge with “responsible,” “not responsible,” or “no contest.”

 5. If the student answers “responsible” or “no contest,” the Conduct Officer/AIF will recommend a sanction.